rpolea/CE888/README.md

 # CE888
-Data Science and Decision Making
+Labs for Data Science and Decision Making

+my_recommender.ipynb is the work for Lab 4